top of page

 Source: Law No. 32/2009 and GRLL No. 2/2022.

-Provisions regarding environmental approval are further regulated in GR No. 22/2021.
-Environmental approval based on GR No. 22/2021 is an environmental feasibility decree/keputusan kelayakan lingkungan hidup (KKLH) or statement of environmental management capability/pernyataan kesanggupan pengelolaan lingkungan hidup (PKPLH) that has received approval from the central government or regional governments.
-Environmental approval must be owned by every business and/or activity that has significant or insignificant impacts on the environment.
-Environmental approval is a prerequisite for issuing business permits or government approvals.
+Provisions regarding environmental approval are further regulated by GR No. 22/2021.
+According to this legislation, environmental approval comprises of an environmental feasibility decree/keputusan kelayakan lingkungan hidup (KKLH) or a statement of environmental management capability/pernyataan kesanggupan pengelolaan lingkungan hidup (PKPLH) that has received approval from the central government or regional governments.
+Environmental approval must be owned by every business and/or activity that may have either a significant or insignificant impact on the environment.
+Possession of an environmental approval is a prerequisite for issuing business permits or government approvals.
 Environmental approval is carried out through:

 • AMDAL preparation and AMDAL due diligence; or